fmerg/pymerkle/docs/source/generation.rst

 Background
 ----------

-An auditor requests from the server to encrypt a record ``x``, i.e., to append its checksum ``y = h(x)`` as a new leaf to the tree.
+An *auditor* requests from the server to encrypt a record ``x``, i.e., to append its checksum ``y = h(x)`` as a new leaf to the tree, where ``h`` stands for the tree's underlying hashing machinery.
 At a later point, after further records have possibly been encrypted, the auditor requests from the server a proof that their record ``x`` has indeed been encrypted by only revealing ``y``.
-Disclosing at most one checksum submitted by some other client, the server responds with a proof of encryption ``p``, consisting almost exclusively of a path of interior hashes  and a rule for combining them into a single hash.
-Having knowledge of ``h``, the auditor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the the current root-hash ``r`` of the Merkle-tree.
+In formal terms, ``y`` is the *challenge* posed by the auditor to the server.
+Disclosing at most one checksum submitted by some other client, the server responds with a proof of encryption ``p``, consisting of a path of mostly interior hashes and a rule for combining them into a single hash.
+Having knowledge of ``h``, the auditor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
 This is the *validation* procedure, whose success verifies

 1. that the data ``x`` has indeed been encrypted by the server and

-2. that the server's current root-hash coincides with ``r``.
+2. that the server's current root-hash coincides with the commitment ``c``.

 It should be stressed that by *current* is meant the tree's root-hash immediately after generating the proof, that is, *before* any other records are encrypted.
-How the auditor knows ``r`` (e.g., from the server themselves or a third trusted party) depends on protocol details.
+How the auditor knows ``c`` (e.g., from the server themselves or a third trusted party) depends on protocol details.
 Failure of validation implies

 1. that ``x`` has not been encrypted or

-2. that the server's current root-hash does not coincide with ``r``.
+2. that the server's current root-hash does not coincide with ``c``

-If case 2 is excluded, the auditor should mistrust the server, whereas if case 1 is excluded, the auditor should mistrust the server or the provider of `r` or both.
+or both.

 Example
 -------

-Use the `.auditProof`_ method of Merkle-trees to generate the audit-proff upon a provided checksum as follows:
+One can use the `.auditProof`_ method of Merkle-trees to generate the audit-proof upon a provided checksum as follows:

 .. code-block:: python